-The Finance and Administration Committee meets at least fives times a year to review the Council’s income and expenditure, to consider the budget and make recommendation to the full Council and to review, consider and update the Councils policies.
+The Finance and Administration Committee meets at least five times a year to review the Council’s income and expenditure, to consider the budget and make recommendation to the full Council and to review, consider and update the Council’s policies.

-Items of income and expenditure are available to view at any time at the Council’s offices or information can be requested and the clerk will respond.
+Records of income and expenditure are available to view at any time at the Council’s offices or information can be requested from the clerk.

 The Local Government Transparency Code 2015 has been ‘issued to meet the Government’s desire to place more power into citizens’ hands to increase democratic accountability and make it easier for local people to contribute to the local decision making process and help shape public services.
 Transparency is the foundation of local accountability and the key that gives people the tools and information they need to enable them to play a bigger role in society.
 The availability of data can also open new markets for local business, the voluntary and community sectors and social enterprises to run services or manage public assets’.

-‘The Code is issued by the Secretary of Sate for Communities and Local Government in exercise of his powers under section 2 of the Local Government, Planning and Land Act 1980 to issue a Code of Recommended Practice as to the publication of information by local authorities about the discharge of their functions and other matters…’
+‘The Code is issued by the Secretary of State for Communities and Local Government in exercise of his powers under section 2 of the Local Government, Planning and Land Act 1980 to issue a Code of Recommended Practice as to the publication of information by local authorities about the discharge of their functions and other matters…’

 The Code ensures local people can now see the access data covering:

 - Decision making – how decisions are taken and who is taking them